 The pros of using a Dealer Management Software (DMS):

-- CRM – Regardless which software you choose, a DMS is a fantastic CRM (Customer Relationship Management) tool that is specifically built for the auto industry.
+- CRM – Regardless of which software you choose, a DMS is a fantastic CRM (Customer Relationship Management) tool that is specifically built for the auto industry.
 Because selling cars (and servicing them) is drastically different than other industries, most CRMs do not work well.
 A DMS can tie your sales and marketing teams together seamlessly to recapture a potential customer that has gone silent by having a universal contact list with specific, relevant details that can be segmented easily for a direct mail or email campaign.

 - Financial Reporting – Since we generally work with a dealership’s controller or CFO, we find a DMS’ financial reporting to be the most utilized section and leading factor when choosing a specific DMS.
 It is hard to find good financial reporting in generic business software because the auto industry is so unique when it comes to its profit centers.
 Most DMS systems give you an at-a-glance overview and help you to efficiently control your payables.